Lipids: the right ratio of Omega 3, Omega 6 and Omega 9

 Omega-9, monounsaturated fatty acids

 Omega-9s are found in monounsaturated fatty acids.
 Omega-9 is not an essential fatty acid, as the body is able to synthesize it from other saturated fatty acids, but this does not prevent it from being essential for good health.
-So, while we shouldn't abuse it, we shouldn't deprive ourselves of it either.
-The recommended daily intake of omega-9 fatty acids is around 20 to 30g / day.
+So we shouldn't necessarily overdo it and try to maximize levels, but rather make sure we get enough of it through the foods commonly consumed in a healthy diet.
+The recommended daily intake of omega-9 fatty acids is around 20 to 30g/day, and they should represent the majority of the diet. fats.
+It is therefore important to consume them, as they are of vital importance to our health.

 Benefits of omega-9